 In my case, I first started with 30 minutes, which could either be too long or short for some.
 As long as you’re comfortable with the time and you’re not rushing or delaying yourself, this activity should work.

-There is definitely no need to rush perfecting your meditation with chants and all the accompanying shenanigans especially when you’re doing it at the office.
-In fact, you’re encouraged to keep it all simple and easy.
+There is no need to rush perfecting your meditation with chants and all the accompanying shenanigans especially when you’re doing it at the office.
+You’re encouraged to keep it all simple and easy.

 Chade-Meng Tan, a mentor of mindfulness techniques at Google, has shared that having a goal of “just one good breath” a day is already sufficient.
 From there, you can work your way up as long as you’re comfortable and convenient with it.